 4. Recovery Boys

-Elaine Sheldon’s film is strikingly real, unyielding in its focus, honest to a fault, and offers outcomes that are never on solid ground.
-Unless you worked in the field, you will never know how authentic this film really is.
+Elaine Sheldon’s film is strikingly real, unyielding in its focus, honest to a fault, and offers outcomes never on solid ground.
+Unless you worked in the field, you would never know how authentic this film really is.
 It may not be an entertaining 90 minutes, but it’s a work of uncompromised art.
 It’s close to a masterpiece.

-Ethan Hawke’s directorial debut has been compared to Inside Llewyn Davis and his Texas outlaw music biopic surpasses it in almost every single way.
+Ethan Hawke’s directorial debut has been compared to Inside Llewyn Davis, and his Texas outlaw music biopic surpasses it in almost every way.
 Blaze is wonderfully rich, heartbreakingly real, and intimate.
 Ben Dickey’s performance is a sight to behold.
-Go find this film!
+Find this film!

-When Spike Lee’s upside-down American flag (sign of distress) turns to black and white, then fades away, the curtain is pulled back on his audience.
-Lee’s latest is darkly funny, while still packing some walloping emotional punches along the way.
+When Spike Lee’s upside-down American flag (a sign of distress) turns to black and white, then fades away, the curtain is pulled back on his audience.
+Lee’s latest is darkly funny while still packing some walloping emotional punches along the way.

 This is essential viewing.
-Director Carlos Lopez Estrada’s film, if not the best of the year, is the most important.
+If not the best of the year, Director Carlos Lopez Estrada’s film is the most important.
 Blindspotting is shocking, powerful, provocative, incendiary, and even funny.
 It’s ripped from the moment.
 It encapsulates today’s modern indignation.
 It’s a contemporary classic.